f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-azure-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 .. image:: assets/f5air.png
    :width: 100%

-Creating the XC Bot Defense Profile on BIG-IP:
+Creating the XC Bot Defense Profile:
 ==============================================

-1. Login to your XC Console at https://login.ves.volterra.io/
+1. Logging into your tenant via https://console.ves.volterra.io ensure you have a unique namespace configured.
+If not, navigate to Administration --> My Namespaces --> Add New
+2. Switch into your newly created namespace
-2. Click on the Bot Defense Tile and go to manage > applications > add application
+3. Click on the Bot Defense Tile and go to manage > applications > add application

 .. image:: assets/xc-bot-tile.png
    :width: 100%